810th Guards Naval Infantry Brigade: Russo-Ukrainian war (2022–present)

 Brigade deputy commander Colonel Alexei Berngard was made a Hero of the Russian Federation on 4 March for his leadership during the Battle of Volnovakha.

-Black Sea Fleet deputy commander Major General Dmitry Pyatunin announced on 1 June that the awarding of the brigade with the honorific Mariupol in recognition of its role in the capture of the city was being considered.
+Black Sea Fleet deputy commander Major General Dmitry Pyatunin announced on 1 June that awarding the honorific Mariupol to the brigade in recognition of its role in the capture of the city was being considered.